-OTE returns:
+OTE returns (see Figure 12):

-- The original input values - Any nearby bright source information (coordinates from the 3rd ISGRI catalogue) - Warnings, if part of the selected energy band for the source calculation is outside the energy range of the selected instrument - Calculated exposure time, or S/N for the entire input energy range (for continuum calculations) or for the FWZI (line calculations) - For continuum calculations, the calculated exposure time, or S/N for the individual subbands used in the back-end calculations (see section 3.2).
+- The original input values - Warnings, if part of the selected energy band for the source calculation is outside the energy range of the selected instrument - Calculated exposure time, or S/N for the entire input energy range (for continuum calculations) or for the FWZI (line calculations) - For continuum calculations, the calculated exposure time, or S/N for the individual subbands used in the back-end calculations (see section 3.2).
 These may be useful, for example, for determining the energy above which the source fades into the background.